 Our Board of Directors

-Reed Riskedahl joined Prairie Rivers in 2011 from Marshall County, Iowa and has served as past-president, secretary and treasurer while now again serving as president.
+Reed Riskedahl has been on the Prairie Rivers Board of Directors since 2011, hailing from Marshalltown; and has served as past-president, secretary, and treasurer and now again serving as president.

-Originally from rural southern Minnesota, Reed and his family have been Iowans for 42 years with 32 of those years in Marshalltown, IA.
+Originally from rural southern Minnesota, Reed and his family have been Iowans for 42 years with 32 of those years in Marshalltown.
 He and his wife Rita have two adult daughters and two grandsons.

-Reed was has a degree in business and his extensive volunteer involvement and leadership positions, in and around Marshalltown, along with his work experience (now retired) in retail, service, manufacturing, construction and real estate are valuable to the Prairie Rivers of Iowa board and staff.
+Reed has a degree in business and his volunteer involvement and leadership positions, in and around Marshalltown, along with his work experience (now retired) in retail, service, manufacturing, construction, and real estate are valuable to the Prairie Rivers of Iowa board and staff.

 Michael Cox is the Prairie Rivers of Iowa board vice president.
 He received his Bachelor of Science in Fisheries and Wildlife Biology from Iowa State University in 1992.
 He’s been in the conservation field for 26 years has worked in non-profit and public sectors in Vermont, Alaska and Iowa where he currently serves as the director of Story County Conservation.